-Do Speeding Tickets Affect Your Insurance in Ontario?
+Do Speeding Tickets Affect Insurance Rates?

 One of the most common concerns we hear at OTD Legal is about the impact of speeding tickets on insurance rates.
 Given the high cost of insurance in Ontario, it’s understandable why so many drivers worry about how a ticket could affect their premiums.
 Here, we break down the reality of speeding tickets and their influence on your insurance costs.